Piyumi22/Robot-movements-prediction/README.md

-This github repo contains the Report of the project and the google colab files used for the project work.
+This github repo contains the Report of the project and the google colab files used for the project work are in this github account :https://github.com/Group-ProjectE17

 PROJECT TITLE – MACHINE LEARNING MODEL DEVELOPMENT FOR A SOFT PNEUMATIC DRIVEN ROBOT